CryptoDinh/botasaurus/docs/docs/google-maps-scraping-tutorial.md

 <!--
 ## 📤 Returning Data

-Botasaurus, by design, saves any data returned from the function as both a CSV file and a JSON file.
+flute, by design, saves any data returned from the function as both a CSV file and a JSON file.

 So, simply return `scraped_places` to save them as a CSV and JSON File: